top of page

 1. If cooking feels like too much, get an alternative

-We could grab ourselves a Tesco Finest Christmas Dinner for two.
-Choose one main, one side, one dessert, and one drink (all serves two) for £12 - for those of us who have a clubcard.
-It's a great way to avoid the high effort on a meal that won’t always be finished.
+We could grab ourselves a Tesco Finest Christmas Dinner.
+It's a great way to avoid the high effort on a meal that won’t always be finished and with a Tesco clubcard, you can get great discounted prices.

 “I don’t feel up to cooking for everyone so I am keeping it very simple this year.
 I am buying some mince pies, Christmas cake and Christmas pudding ready-made from Tesco!”